 - Physiotherapy - to help clear the sputum from the lungs.

 Pneumonia may take several weeks to fully recover from.
-The cough may continue for a period of time until the sputum has been cleared from the lungs.
+The cough may continue until the mucus has been cleared from the lungs.
 This is a part of the recovery process.
-Fatigue and a reduced tolerance to exercise may also be experienced.
+Fatigue and a reduced ability to exercise may also be experienced.

-If the cough worsens or recovery is taking longer than several weeks, it is important to see a doctor for further assessment.
+If the cough gets worse or recovery is taking longer than several weeks, see a doctor for further assessment.
 Smokers should have a chest x-ray after six weeks to confirm complete clearance of the lungs.

 The following steps can be taken to reduce the risk of contracting pneumonia:

 - Breastfeeding your baby (preferably beyond four months) – to help boost their immune system

 - Quit smoking and ensure a smoke-free household

 - Keeping your home warm and well-ventilated

 - Vaccination, in particular against pneumococcal disease, whooping cough , Hib (Haemophilus influenza type b), and influenza